 Nijman [8] had studied and published a map of population distribution of P. comata in Java.
 Nijman's research result showed that the population of P. comata was distributed in 34 forest areas, which are mostly located in the western part of Java Island (covering West Java Provinces and Banten Provinces) and some locations are in Central Java Provinces within the altitude of up to 2500 meters above sea level.
 Considering that the population that distributed in central and eastern parts of Java has now been known as a distinct species, namely P. fredericae [9], then the distribution areas of P. comata are mostly limited in the western part of Java.
 The results of previous studies could also complete information of the distribution of the Javan langur population in West Java [e.g., 10, 11, 12, 13].
-However, the results of these studies only provided information about the distribution of the population in the conservation area, Javan langur also are distributed outside conservation areas [2].
+However, the results of these studies only provided information about the distribution of the population in the conservation areas where the level of security and the region existence were more guaranteed.
+In fact, apart from in the conservation area, Javan langur also are distributed outside conservation areas [2].
 MacKinnon also said that most of the population number of Javan langur are outside the conservation areas.